waigwamacha/waigwamacha/README.md

 🐍 Python 🤖 Machine Learning :bar_chart: Data Science :chart_with_downwards_trend: Computational Psychiatry :rocket: Scientific computing
 </p>

-Since August 2023, I have been working full time at Nova Scotia health as a Research statistician. 🎓 Msc in Medical Neuroscience, now a :computer: Research Statistician.
+Since August 2023, I have been working full time at Nova Scotia health as a Research statistician :computer:.
 My work mainly involves managing neuroimaging datasets and conducting statistical analyses to predict the onset of depression using multimodal data (brain images, clinical questionnaires).
 I use linear mixed models, survival anlysis and [machine learning](https://github.com/waigwamacha/cnnmlpclassifier) (XGBoost, survival random forests & CNNs).

+In 2023, I completed a Msc in Medical Neuroscience 🎓, where I studied the association of the brain's functional connectivity and familial risk for mood disorders.

+Before I delved in statistics and machine learning, way back in 2017, I had studied fiction at NYU.
+I also taught fiction to undergraduate students in 2018 & 2019.
+I especially enjoyed reading Kafka, Virginia Woolfe, Chekhov, Borges and Lun Xun.
+In recent years, I have been reading William Saroyan.

 ## 🔧 Technologies & Tools